owncloud/music/README.md

 ### Build frontend bundle

-All the frontend javascript sources of the Music app, excluding the vendor libraries, are bundled into a single file for deployment.
-This bundle file is js/public/app.js.
-Similarly, all the style files of the Music app are budnled into css/public/app.css.
-Generating these bundles requires `make` and `npm` utilities, and happens by running:
+All the frontend javascript sources of the Music app, including the used vendor libraries, are bundled into a single file for deployment using webpack.
+This bundle file is `dist/webpack.app.js`.
+Similarly, all the style files of the Music app are bundled into `dist/webpack.app.css`.
+Downloading the vendor libraries and generating these bundles requires the `npm` utility, and happens by running:

 	cd build
-	make
+	npm install --deps
+	npm run build

+The command above builds the minified production version of the bundle.
+To build the development version, use

+	npm run build-dev

-To automatically regenerate the bundles whenever the source .js/.css files change, use
+To automatically regenerate the development mode bundles whenever the source .js/.css files change, use

-	make watch
+	npm run watch

 ### Build delivery package

 To build the release zip package, run the following commands.
-This requires the `zip` command line utility.
+This requires the `make` and `zip` command line utilities.

 	cd build
 	make release